 The strain that the COVID-19 crisis has put on people is enormous.
 Every life lost is a tragedy.
 The crisis has really brought into focus the idea that we’re all in this together, and it’s shown that tackling a crisis of this magnitude requires every one of us to do our part.

-Brian and I shared our perspective in late March with an op-ed in USA Today, which you can read here.
+Brian and I shared our perspective at the beginning of the pandemic with an op-ed in USA Today, which you can read here.
 And I have another article in Fortune, here.
 We highlight just a few of the many efforts the Stand Together community is supporting with hundreds of partner organizations, as well as the role businesses are playing (more on that below).

 We believe people who are closest to a problem are best able to solve it.
 So, at Stand Together, we immediately looked to partner with people who are on the frontlines of this crisis.